MicrosoftDocs/biztalk-docs/biztalk/core/developing-applications5.md

 ---
-title: "Create application artifacts for TIBCO EMS | Microsoft Docs"
+title: "Create application artifacts for TIBCO EMS"
-description: Create the artifacts in BizTalk Server administration, and in Visual Studio to use the BizTalk Adapter for TIBCO Enterprise Message Service in BizTalk Server ms.custom: "" ms.date: "10/23/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+description: Create the artifacts in BizTalk Server administration, and in Visual Studio to use the BizTalk Adapter for TIBCO Enterprise Message Service in BizTalk Server ms.custom: "" ms.date: "10/23/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: "" ms.topic: "article"

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.assetid: 0c31dad4-bf5b-4c59-9cea-431122040d9d
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Create your application